sometimescode/Struts2InAction/helloWorld/Readme.txt

 >8
 >48
 groupid: com.demo
-artfactid: helloWorld (will be the name of generated WAR file) ^ DOESN'T RUN.
-Had to modify pom.xml to use some parts of code found in generating a Maven Webapp Project through VSCODE to make it run.
+artifactid: helloWorld (will be the name of generated WAR file) -
--
 b) TRANSFER FILES
 1) Extract SampleApplication